Azure-Samples/netappfiles-dotnetcore-sdk-sample/README.md

         >Note: for more information on service principal authentication with dotnet, please refer to [Authenticate with the Azure Libraries for .NET](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-authenticate?view=azure-dotnet)
     1. For device flow authentication

-        1. Make sure to comment out service principal authentication code at program.cs file and that all code related to device authentication flow is uncommented and finally that the authentication section of appsettings.json file has the client id and tenant id of the user to be used for device flow authentication.
+        1. Make sure to comment out service principal authentication code at program.cs file and that all code related to device authentication flow is uncommented and finally that the authentication section of appsettings.json file has the client id and tenant id correctly defined.
         1. Create a new application within your Azure Active Directory Tenant:
             ```bash
             az ad app create --display-name anf-sdk-samples --native-app --reply-url http://localhost --required-resource-accesses @manifest.json